 An Ultrasound Fellow will acquire competency with all of the applications recommended in ACEP guidelines as well gain the knowledge and experience to become an expert in the application of echocardiography to the critically ill patient.
 Taking the National Board of Echocardiography’s Critical Care Echocardiography Examination is a requirement during your fellowship and will set you apart as uniquely qualified in your future career as an ultrasound guided resuscitationist.
-You will also spend dedicated time in the OR performing transesophageal echocardiograms as well as time in the echo lab learning how to interpret comprehensive echos.
+You will also spend dedicated time learning transesophageal echocardiograms and work with other specialties including radiology and the echo lab.
 This prepares you to take an active role in our ED ECMO program and perform TEE’s for cardiac arrests and guide ECMO cannula placement.

 Learning occurs best by teaching, and you’ll have plenty of teaching opportunities during your fellowship year.
 You will give several ultrasound themed lectures at our weekly EM resident conference throughout the year.
 Ultrasound fellows and faculty lead weekly ultrasound scanning shifts in the emergency department for both residents and medical students as well as take part in teaching the medical school’s ultrasound curriculum.

 Ultrasound fellows participate in multiple conferences throughout the year.